DBecker7/DB7_TeachingApps/README.md

 ## TODO

 - Two-Way Tables (might just be teaching materials).
-- Transformations of Random Variables
-    - Demonstrate transformation of at least two x-values
 - Marginal and conditional distributions (might just be teaching materials)